 Your contribution election will automatically increase annually by 1% until it reaches 10%.
 These auto escalation increases typically occur during the first quarter of each year.

 Whether you’re a savvy investor or want a simplified approach to making investment decisions, the 401(k) Plan has got you covered with two distinct types of investment funds.
 Whichever approach you choose will depend on your comfort level with making investment decisions and how much time you want to devote to managing your account.
+You can learn more about your investment options by watching this video.

 This site describes the Baker Hughes 401(k) Plan.
 The information presented is only a summary.
 The actual eligibility requirements, benefits, terms, conditions, limitations and provisions that govern the plan are contained in the official plan document.
 If any of the plan’s provisions have been omitted or misstated, the official plan document must remain the final authority.